High-Efficiency Replacement Windows

 Picture windows, casement windows, and hopper windows are the most energy-efficient styles of windows.
 This is due to the air-tight nature of the design of these windows.
 Therefore, you need to factor window style, window size, and the condition of your existing windows into your energy savings calculations.

-You should also consider the increased value of your Colorado Springs home that will result when you install new high-efficiency replacement windows.
+You should also consider the increased value of your Dallas-Forth Worth home that will result when you install new high-efficiency replacement windows.
 Your home will be worth more and will gain curb appeal after you upgrade your windows.